mgor/gevent-signalrclient/README.md

 See his [dev posts article series, with library examples and implementation](https://dev.to/mandrewcito/singlar-core-python-client-58e7).

 A fork and rewrite was needed to get a SignalR client that would work good in combination with other `gevent` driven projects.
+When doing this types was also added, and some major restructuring of the code (modules and packages).

 # Develop